 Aristides, son of Lysimachus, during Plato's day--but most of the dwellers in the supersensual commonwealth will be those who have lived before us.

 Over against this higher spiritual domain of the community of philosophers stands the world of delusion, oppression, and obliteration.
-Members of this evil world, such as Cephalus, Gorgias, Callicles, and Polus --Rockefeller, Baker, Brzezinski, and Obama--stand convicted as the perpetrators of tyrannical murder and destruction of their society.
+Members of this evil world, such as Cephalus, Gorgias, Callicles, and Polus --Rockefeller, Baker, Brzezinski, and Trump--stand convicted as the perpetrators of tyrannical murder and destruction of their society.
 These monsters represent a depraved disorder, and no one should credit their words or follow their decrees.